Skip to Content

 Granada has a colourful history as the last city of Al-Andalus in 1492 which is worth reading up on before you visit.

-The Semana Santa of Granada was declared an International interest in 2009.
+Granada’s Semana Santa gained International interest status in 2009.
 Easter has a special significance in Andalusia and there are many traditions surrounding Holy week.
 The traditional Semana Santa processions attract huge crowds particularly in Seville, Malaga and Granada.
-During Easter it´s impossible to …
+The seasonal bakes are also worth seeking out …

 Read More about Do Semana Santa like a local – Easter week in Granada